November 10, 2021

 Set between the 14th and 15th century, Renaissance Italy was divided into states led by powerful houses, like the Aragon in Naples, the Pope in Rome, the Medici in Florence, the Borgia in Milan, and stench of rotten fish in Venice.

-The period was choke-full with incredible characters, like Lorenzo de Medici - also called The Magnificent, probably by himself - the polymath Leonardo da Vinci, the scheming Niccolò Machiavelli, the Shakespearean Lucrezia Borgia.
+The period was choke-full with incredible characters, like Lorenzo de Medici - also called The Magnificent, mostly by himself - the polymath Leonardo da Vinci, the scheming Niccolò Machiavelli, the Shakespearean Lucrezia Borgia.

 With time, we'll get to talk about all of them.
 Now, I'd like to focus on my favorite by far, Caterina Sforza.